 Climatological studies indicate that this number is around 800 mm.6

 Thus, a region with about 800 mm of mean annual precipitation ought to be in natural balance,

 theoretically with no pressing need for extra water or nutrients.
 If subsidies means extra energy expenditures, and if energy expenditures

 translate into an augmented carbon footprint, it is readily seen that the 800-mm isohyet region adheres to

 To reiterate, if humid regions leach soils excessively and arid regions conserve nutrients due to lack of use, then the 800-mm region must be at an optimum balance between water and nutrients: enough water and nutrients, in quantity and type, to satisfy the basic needs of the ecosystem.

-A plentiful supply of diverse nutrients is apt to enhance biotic potential; therefore, the 800-mm isohyet is where life, particularly for humans, is likely to be optimal.
-Thus, it is there where health and hope, so essential to body and soul, ought to be most naturally at their peak.
+A plentiful supply of diverse nutrients is apt to enhance biotic potential; Barring external subsidies, the 800-mm isohyet is where life, particularly for humans, is likely to be optimal.
+Therefore, it is there where health and hope, essential to body and soul, ought to be most naturally at their peak.

 Scientific American, Vol. 223, No. 3, September, 148-158.